Our Wellington and Manawatū campuses are open, Auckland remains closed at AL3. More information.

 You need to ensure that you meet all the conditions stated on your visa, otherwise Immigration New Zealand has the right to cancel your student visa and not proceed with your future work visa application after you finish your studies.

 If you change your study programme, Massey campus study location or any other changes, you need to apply for a variation of condition with Immigration New Zealand.
-Some changes, like the down grading to a lower level of study, will require a visa change.
-Please enquire with Massey's International Student Support team on campus for advice.
+Some changes, like down grading to a lower level of study, will require a visa change.
+If you have further visa queries, please contact us at email@example.com.